 Here our participants will be able to engage in a small discussion to better understand the key elements of Kaizen events.

 - Gather, analyze, and interpret data using flow charts, Ishikawa (fishbone) diagrams, SIPOC diagrams, and value stream maps

 There are many complex frameworks and elements when it comes to gathering, analyzing, and interpreting data.
 Here we will equip participants with the right tools in order to be able to gather, analyze, and interpret data more effectively in the workplace.

 - Go back to their organization with a plan to begin incorporating Lean into their corporate culture

-We then provide all the tools to the team to be able to go back to their organisation to be able to provide a Lean Process Improvement system within the workplace.
+Here we will provide the necessary tools that the participants can use to be able to go back to their organization and provide a Lean Process Improvement system within the workplace.